Menu

 Actions

-A key capability of Copilot.js is to intelligently trigger actions in your app, based on the user's prompt.
+A key capability of Copilot.js is to perform actions in your frontend app, as directed by the user.
+For example, the user can ask:

-Consider the example of a drawing app, which has functions for manipulating shapes such as createShape, updateShape, and so on:
+Consider the example of a drawing app, which has CRUD functions for manipulating shapes, such as createShape, updateShape, and so on.
+These functions are typically implemented inside a frontend store, using Redux or Zustand.

 Copilot invokes actions in your app

-For our drawing app example, let's create a separate actionTypes.ts file:
+1. Write type definitions for the actions that you'll be exposing to Copilot.
+In our drawing app example, let's create a separate file:

 // actionTypes.ts